Skip to main content

 • You are studying in a program of at least 6 months leading to a degree, diploma, or certificate

-Important: The 20-hour limit applies across ALL jobs combined.
-If you work 12 hours at a coffee shop and 10 hours tutoring in the same week, you have exceeded your limit (22 hours total), even though neither individual job exceeds 20 hours.
+Important: The 24-hour weekly limit generally applies across ALL jobs combined.
+If you work 14 hours at a coffee shop and 12 hours tutoring in the same week, you have exceeded your limit (26 hours total), even though neither individual job alone goes over 24 hours.
+The 24-hour cap replaced the old 20-hour limit on November 8, 2024; some older guides still cite 20 hours, so confirm the current figure on canada.ca.

-During scheduled breaks between academic sessions, eligible study permit holders can work full-time (any number of hours).
+During scheduled breaks between academic sessions, eligible study permit holders can generally work unlimited hours (the 24-hour weekly cap does not apply).
+IRCC indicates this applies to scheduled breaks of at least 7 consecutive days.
 Common scheduled breaks include:

 • Summer break between academic years

-• Any other officially scheduled break announced by your institution
+• Any other officially scheduled break recognized by your institution

-The key phrase is scheduled break — meaning it must be a break officially recognized in your institution's academic calendar.
-Taking time off because your course load is light or because you feel like it is not a "scheduled break" for immigration purposes.
+The key phrase is scheduled break, meaning it must be a break officially recognized in your institution's academic calendar, and you must have been a full-time student before the break and be returning to full-time studies after it.
+Taking time off because your course load is light, or because you feel like it, is not a "scheduled break" for immigration purposes.
+Note that IRCC applies an annual cap of 180 days of unlimited work per calendar year during scheduled breaks; beyond that, the standard weekly limit applies.
+Confirm the current figures on canada.ca.

-• The co-op must be a mandatory part of your program (not optional)
+• The work placement must be required to complete your study program (not optional)

-• The co-op work must not make up more than 50% of your total program
+• The placement must total 50% or less of your study program

-• You must have a valid study permit
+• You must hold a valid study permit (or have applied to extend it before it expired)

 What Violating Work Limits Means for Your Status